DerekK44/PICwriter/docs/source/components/modeconverters.rst

 Linear tapers
 ----------------------------

-Below is a standard taper class that can be used to generate inverse-tapered waveguide couplers or wide to narrow tapered couplers.
+Below is a standard taper class that can be used to linearly taper the waveguide width (such as for inverse tapers commonly used for fiber-to-chip coupling).

 .. automodule:: picwriter.components
    :members: Taper